U.S. Supreme Court postpones arguments amid coronavirus worries

 Goldstein represents Google (GOOGL.O) in a postponed case that had been scheduled for arguments on March 24 involving a dispute with Oracle Corp (ORCL.N) over software copyrights.

-The justices will still hold their regular private conference on Friday to discuss various pending appeals, although some justices may participate remotely by telephone, and will announce on Monday as planned the cases it has decided to review or turn away, Arberg said.
+The justices will still hold their regular private conference on Friday to discuss pending appeals, although some justices may participate by telephone, and will announce as planned on Monday the cases they have decided to hear or reject, Arberg said.
+The justices also may issue rulings in cases already argued, releasing opinions online without announcing them from the bench as they normally do, during the March 23 to April 1 period, Arberg said.

 The court could reschedule delayed arguments for April or later, and possibly push its calendar into the summer, Goldstein said.
 The court’s next term is due to begin in October.